Concussion Injury

 You can get personal injury compensation for a concussion that resulted from someone else’s negligence.
 This compensation can cover economic damages, such as your medical costs and lost wages.
 It can also cover non-economic damages, like pain and suffering.

 A concussion can produce severe physical, cognitive, and emotional symptoms that can disrupt your life and even disable you from working.
-To discuss the compensation you can pursue for your concussion injury, contact us at Jay Murray Personal Injury Lawyers for a free consultation at (214) 855-1420.
+To discuss the compensation you can pursue for your concussion injury, contact us at Jay Murray Car Accident and Truck Accident Lawyers for a free consultation at (214) 855-1420.